 We arrived on a Saturday afternoon around 3:30 pm and hopped straight on the Modlin Bus from Modlin airport.
-There are several routes you can take, one going directly to the city centre, stopping at the Palace of Culture and Science.
+There are several routes you can take, one of which goes from Warsaw Modlin airport to the city centre, stopping at the Palace of Culture and Science.

 Palace of Culture and Science

-On our second morning we headed straight for Nowy Swiat, a pretty street lined with cafes & restaurants.
-While strolling along this street you would be forgiven for thinking you had just been transported to Paris, it is so pretty.
-We settled down for breakfast in one of the many bakeries and enjoyed the morning sun before continuing.
-Don’t miss ‘Cheesecake Corner’ for some beautifully made cheesecakes and excellent coffee.
+On our second morning, we headed straight for Nowy Swiat, a picturesque street lined with cafes and restaurants.
+Strolling along this street, you’d be forgiven for thinking you’d been transported to Paris.
+We settled down for breakfast in one of the many cafes and enjoyed the morning sun.
+Don’t miss Cheesecake Corner for some beautifully made cheesecakes and excellent coffee.

 Tomb of the Unknown Soldier